Doing Business in Uzbekistan

 - Tourism sector of Uzbekistan

 - The six advantages of Uzbekistan in the global economy

 - Business Plan for Uzbekistan

-- To analyze the Uzbek economy and foreign trade
+- To analyse the Uzbek economy and foreign trade

 - To evaluate business opportunities in the Republic of Uzbekistan

 - To explore Uzbekistan's trade relations with the student's country

 - To know Uzbekistan's Free Trade Agreements (FTAs)